 Published in September 2015.
-My new book explores how we shaped the city through projects such as filling in the Duwamish tideflats, rejiggering Lake Washington, and regrading Denny Hill.
+This award-winning book explores how we shaped the city through projects such as filling in the Duwamish tideflats, rejiggering Lake Washington, and regrading Denny Hill.

-To be published in March 2017 by University of Washington Press, Seattle Walks will include 17 walks around the Emerald City.
-They will appeal to newcomers and long time residents.
-They will be fun.
+Published in March 2017 by University of Washington Press, Seattle Walks includes 17 walks around the Emerald City, that I like to think will appeal to newcomers and long time residents.
+They are fun, says my mom.

-Co-written with HistoryLink historian Jennifer Ott, Waterway will be the first in-depth, illustrated history of the Lake Washington Ship Canal and Hiram M. Chittenden Locks.
-Publication date is June 2017 and timed to commemorate the centennial of the opening of the locks in 1917.
+Co-written with HistoryLink historian Jennifer Ott, Waterway is the first in-depth, illustrated history of the Lake Washington Ship Canal and Hiram M. Chittenden Locks.
+Published in June 2017 and timed to commemorate the centennial of the opening of the locks in 1917.